Khandaker Mosharraf Hossain (born 1946)

 Khandaker Mosharraf Hossain (born 1 October 1946) is a Bangladesh Nationalist Party politician and geologist.
-He represented Comilla-2 constituency as a Jatiya Sangsad member during 1991–2006.
+He is the incumbent member of Bangladesh Jatiya Sangsad from Comilla-1 constituency since February 2026.
+He also represented the Comilla-2 constituency as a Jatiya Sangsad member during 1991–2006.

 Early life and education

 Khandaker Mosharraf Hossain was born on 1 October 1946 into the aristocratic Bengali Muslim Khandaker family of the village of Goyeshpur in Daudkandi Upazila in Comilla.
-His father was Khandaker Ashraf Ali and his mother was Hosne Ara Hasna Hena.
+His father was Khandaker Ashraf Ali, and his mother was Hosne Ara Hasna Hena.

-Hossain earned an MSc degree from University of Dhaka in 1968 and another MSc degree from Imperial College (then under University of London) in 1970.
-He obtained the PhD degree in geology in 1973 from University of London and DIC from Imperial College in 1974.
+Hossain earned an MSc degree from the University of Dhaka in 1968 and another MSc degree from Imperial College (then under the University of London) in 1970.
+He obtained the PhD degree in geology in 1973 from the University of London and DIC from Imperial College in 1974.
 He was the chairman of the Department of Geology, University of Dhaka from 1987 to 1991.

 Career

 Academic

 Hossain joined the University of Dhaka faculty as a junior lecturer in the Department of Geology in 1967.
 He became a professor in the same department in 1986.